 Ohio Governor Mike DeWine and Dr. Amy Acton, the Director of the Ohio Department of Health, made the order back in March for everyone not employed in essential work to stay at home because of the COVID-19 pandemic.
-It has been nearly a month since that order has gone into effect, and the positive effects are already being seen, with Ohio’s number of COVID-19 cases not rising as high as previously anticipated.
-However, not being able to move about as freely as we are used to can be quite stressful.
-This blog is going to delve a little into how to take care of your mental health, while still complying with the stay-at-home order.
+It has been nearly a month since that order has gone into effect, and the positive results are already being seen, with Ohio’s number of COVID-19 cases not rising as high as previously anticipated.
+However, being unable to move about as freely as we are used to can be pretty stressful.
+This blog will delve a little into how to take care of your mental health while still complying with the stay-at-home order.

 First, this bit of advice from the World Health Organization.
-Minimize watching, reading or listening to news about COVID-19 that causes you to feel anxious or distressed; seek information only from trusted sources and mainly so that you can take practical steps to prepare your plans and protect yourself and loved ones.
+Minimize watching, reading or listening to news about COVID-19 that causes you to feel anxious or distressed; seek information only from trusted sources so that you can take practical steps to prepare your plans and protect yourself and your loved ones.
 Seek information updates at specific times during the day, once or twice.
 The sudden and near-constant stream of news reports about an outbreak can cause anyone to feel worried.
-Get the facts; not rumors and misinformation.
-Gather information at regular intervals from the WHO website and local health authority platforms in order to help you distinguish facts from rumors.
+Get the facts, not rumors and misinformation.
+Gather information regularly from the WHO website and local health authority platforms to help you distinguish facts from rumors.
 Facts can help to minimize fear.

-Country Court cares about the wellbeing of your loved one.
-Contact us at (419) 768-2401 to find out more about what we are doing to help your loved one during this stressful time.
+Country Court cares about the well-being of your loved one.
+Contact us at (419) 768-2401 to learn more about what we are doing to help your loved one during this stressful time.